 It is important to note that PGs are given a clean-up period of up to 3 months after the granting period end date.
 This allows final expenditure from the granting period to be processed (i.e. travel, credit card reconciliations) and for the CI to review all expenditure is correct.
 No new expenditure should be occurring after the granting period end date.

 The grant recipient is responsible for the validity of all expenditure processed to their PG.
 Expenditure must be in line with the budget submitted in the grant application and within the conditions of the scheme.
-Any significant deviation from the submitted budget requires prior approval from the Research Grants and Contracts Office.
+Any significant deviation from the submitted budget requires prior approval from Research Grants and Finance.

 The grant recipient must ensure expenditure is processed in a timely manner, correctly coded to the right expenditure code and accurate.
 You should check your PG transactions and balance on a regular basis and correct any errors as soon as possible.
 The School Finance Officer can provide transaction reports to review and assist with any corrections that are required.

 Funds must be spent on the approved project within the agreed timeline.
-If the project is delayed for any reason and the funds are required past the agreed timeline, an extension request must be submitted to the Research Grants and Contracts Office.
+If the project is delayed for any reason and the funds are required past the agreed timeline, an extension request must be submitted to Research Grants and Finance.